 Comment:

+Alternative dummy arguments must be distinguishable from each other (F2023:15.4.3.4.5).
+Some constraints might be added for this rule.

 TYPE( ... ) and CLASS( ... ) do not appear together in a declaration-type-spec.
 Therefore, both intrinsic and abstract types cannot be alternative types, and both non-abstract and abstract derived types cannot be alternative types.
 It might be relaxed if there were use cases.

 Alternative kind specifier for intrinsic type

-The intrinsic-type-spec has been extended to have alternative kind parameters for intrinsic types.
+The intrinsic-type-spec is extended to specify alternative kind parameters for intrinsic types.

 R794(asis) intrinsic-type-spec is integer-type-spec or REAL [ kind-selector ] or DOUBLE PRECISION or COMPLEX [ kind-selector ] or CHARACTER [ char-selector ] or LOGICAL [ kind-selector ]